madhavbassi/Smart-Parking-Lot-Management-System/README.md

-# 🚗 Smart Parking Lot Management System (Streamlit UI)
+🚗 This is a Smart Parking Lot Management System

-A real-time parking lot management system built using **Python**, **Streamlit**, and **OOP** concepts.
-This project allows users to add parking spots, park and remove vehicles, calculate parking duration and fees (₹), and visualize all actions through an interactive web UI.
+A Python + Streamlit project to manage parking spots, visualize real-time status, and calculate parking fees — all in an interactive UI.
+👋 About This Project
+I Recently learned the concepts of Object-Oriented Programming, and  I wanted to build something practical, using those concepts of (OOPS) not just another console-based app.
+That’s when I thought of parking lots — they’re everywhere, it's chaotic without structure, and a great fit for classes, objects, and real-time UI.

+So, I built a Smart Parking Lot System using:

+💻 Python OOP (Inheritance, Classes, Encapsulation)

+📊 I used Streamlit for an interactive and modern UI

+🧮 Real-time calculations of duration & fee

+₹ Rupee-based billing (because I’m based in India )

+What started as a learning project actually turned out to be a super fun and satisfying full-stack mini project

-## 🔧 Features
+🧠 Features
-- 🅿️ Add parking spots (Car, Bike, Truck)
+✅ You can add parking spots dynamically (Car, Bike, Truck)

-- 🚘 Park and remove vehicles by license plate
+🚘 Park and remove vehicles with live updates

-- 🕒 Tracks parking time live
+⏱️ It Calculates how long a vehicle has been parked

-- 💵 Calculates fees in ₹ based on vehicle type
+💰 Also Calculates fees in ₹ based on vehicle type
-- 📊 Live status table and usage summary
-- 💰 View total earnings from parking
-- 🧠 Built with clean Object-Oriented Programming (OOP) structure

-## 🚀 How to Run

----bash
-pip install streamlit
-streamlit run smart_parking.py
+📊 Shows available spots in real time

+📈 Finally displays total income earned from parking!